acesinc/fanmobi-backend/README.md

 Like other users, artists are created when a new user tries to login (and specifies that they are an artist).
-The POST endpoint to create a new artist is not fully implemented

 ## Configuration Details
 Logs: